 The Japanese Larder: Bringing Japanese Ingredients into Your Everyday Cooking, written by Luiz Hara, features over 100 fun and innovative recipes using favorite Japanese ingredients.
-Highlights include Sweet Red Bean and Ricotta Swirl Rolls, Crispy Duck and Glass Noodle Salad, Yuzu Brioche Toasties, and Buta no Kakuni (Pork Belly Squares in Cider, Soy Sauce, and Brown Sugar).
-I will also be sharing his recipe for Japanese Mochi Cheesebreads following the review.
+A few highlights include Sweet Red Bean and Ricotta Swirl Rolls, Crispy Duck and Glass Noodle Salad, Yuzu Brioche Toasties, and Buta no Kakuni (Pork Belly Squares in Cider, Soy Sauce, and Brown Sugar).
+I will also be sharing his recipe for Mochi Cheesebreads following the review.

 Disclosure: I received this book from Jacqui Small in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.